 And the unmistakeable smell of freshly grilled angus beef wafts through the air.
 It’s an attractive scene, but it’s not until that charred-to-perfection ribeye arrives, sizzling in front of you, that you’re fully aware of what’s made this originally Charleston-based restaurant so successful.

-The Indigo Road (the same group responsible for SouthEnd’s latest exceptional Asian fusion spot, O-Ku) first tried its hand in the restaurant scene with the first Oak Steakhouse on Charleston’s historic broad street.
-It’s been a popular venture: The group has expanded Oak to Atlanta and Nashville, finally bringing the steakhouse to Charlotte by way of South Park’s Phillips Place.
+The Indigo Road (the same group responsible for SouthEnd’s latest exceptional Asian fusion spot, O-Ku) first tried its hand in the restaurant scene with the original Oak Steakhouse on Charleston’s historic broad street.
+It’s been a popular venture: The group has expanded Oak to Atlanta and Nashville, finally bringing the steakhouse to Charlotte by way of South Park’s Sharon Square.